szarroug3/X-Ray_Calibre_Plugin/README.md

 	2. Send previously generated x-ray files to device

 	Note: Creating an x-ray file using this plugin will automatically update ASIN in book
+	Note: Highlighting words should work but I have not tested with a book that has DRM so I don't know if it will work for them.

 Preferences:
 	1. Use spoilers when creating x-ray